Do black holes store negative entropy?: Equivalence between the modified area law ( ) and the first law ( )

+where we have used conservation laws for energy, charge, and axial component of angular momentum (see Sec.~33.7 of Ref.~\cite{MTW}) in Eq.~(\ref{eq:ch-e}), as well as $S(H^-)=S(H^+)$ for the pure state $\ket{\chi}_{H^+H^-}$ in Eq.~(\ref{eq:ch-I}).
+At this point, notice that although $\Delta I(\bar{B}\rangle B^+)$ can take both positive and negative values similarly to $\Delta {\cal Q}_B$ (which could take even negative values due to Hawking radiation), $\Delta S(B)= S(C)+S(H^-) \ge S(H^-) > 0$ always holds in this process\footnote{This increase of $S(B)$ that can occur even when $S(C)=0$ is also pointed out by Brauntein {\it et al.} \cite{BPZ13} as `{\it pair creation necessarily requires the dimensionality of the interior Hilbert space of a black hole to be increasing while simultaneously its physical size is decreasing}'. }, implying $\Delta A_B > 0$ according to the Bekenstein-Hawking equation (\ref{eq:Beken}).
+This is one underlying reason why the Bekenstein-Hawking equation (\ref{eq:Beken}) cannot explain the existence of a stationary black hole with $\Delta A_B=0$ under the occurrence of Hawking radiation, let alone the area decrease $\Delta A_B < 0$ caused by the Hawking radiation according to the first law (\ref{eq:firstlaw}).

+Since the first law (\ref{eq:firstlaw}) holds for stationary black holes, to refer to the law, we first need to make a setup in which a black hole is stationary even under the existence of Hawking radiation, irrespectively of the sign of the heat capacity.
+A way to do so is to assume that the positive object $C$ is a bosonic system with the effective mode frequency $\omega'$ (which is the same as one of the system $H^+$) and is in the same state as the radiation $H^+$, that is, in a thermal state $\hat{\chi}_C$ as in Eq.~(\ref{eq:chi}), with the Hawking temperature $T_{H}$.
+Then, we have

-which means $E_C=E_{H^+}$ from Eq.~(\ref{eq:nH+}) and $S(H^+)=S(C)$ from Eq.~(\ref{eq:Gibbs_S}).
-Hence, in this case, the above process provides $\Delta M_B=0$ and $\Delta I(\bar{B}\rangle B^+)=0$ from Eqs.~(\ref{eq:ch-e}) and (\ref{eq:ch-I}), leading us to conclude that $\Delta A_B=0$, either from the first law (\ref{eq:firstlaw}) for stationary Schwarzschild black holes or from our equation (\ref{eq:m1}).
-Therefore, as long as this equilibrium process is repeated, say if a black hole stores thermal system $C$ with temperature $\beta_H^{-1}=\kappa_B/(2\pi)$ at infinity, the black hole can be exactly in a stationary state.
-This is in contrast to the case for the Bekenstein equation (\ref{eq:Beken}) (see \cite{footnote4}).
+meaning $K_C=K_{H^+}$ from Eq.~(\ref{eq:KH+}) and $S(H^+)=S(C)$ from Eq.~(\ref{eq:Gibbs_S}).
+Hence, in this case, the above process provides $\Delta {\cal Q}_B=0$ and $\Delta I(\bar{B}\rangle B^+)=0$ from Eqs.~(\ref{eq:ch-e}) and (\ref{eq:ch-I}), from which we conclude $\Delta A_B=0$, using either from the first law (\ref{eq:firstlaw}) for stationary black holes or the modified area law (\ref{eq:m1}).
+Therefore, as long as this equilibrium process is repeated, say if a black hole repeatedly interacts with thermal systems with the Hawking temperature $T_H$, the black hole can be exactly in a stationary state.